delorum/scage/README.md

 Scage's network api represents an asynchronous (in general) client-server model (using Scala's actors framework) and is based on simple text protocol over TCP/IP.
 Clients and server are send messages to each other in JSON format.

-In the example belowe client sends to server random 2d vectors and server sends back corresponded normalized values.
+In the example below client sends to server random 2d vectors and server sends back corresponded normalized values.

     import net.scage.ScageApp
     import net.scage.support.net.{NetClient, NetServer}